 Tried property damage action arising out of the explosion of industrial equipment; verdict upheld on appeal to jury verdict of $18.3 million in favor of clients

-Jury verdict in favor of client in case involving collapse of suspended scaffold that resulted in two deaths
+Tried case involving collapse of suspended scaffold that resulted in two deaths to jury verdict in favor of client

-Jury verdict in favor of client distributor of allegedly defective kerosene heater that resulted in significant burn injuries to the plaintiff
+Represented distributor of allegedly defective kerosene heater that resulted in significant burn injuries; tried to jury verdict in favor of client

-Representation of an insurer in an insurance coverage case arising out of a series of product liability cases against its insured; after extensive discovery involving the production of millions of pages of documents and scores of depositions, the case was resolved favorably to our client through "baseball" arbitration
+Represented an insurer in an insurance coverage case arising out of a series of product liability cases against its insured; after extensive discovery involving the production of millions of pages of documents and scores of depositions, the case was resolved favorably to our client through "baseball" arbitration

-Selected to the list of Connecticut Super Lawyers (Thomson Reuters), Personal Injury, Defense, Insurance Coverage, 2007-2016
+Selected to the list of Connecticut Super Lawyers (Thomson Reuters), Personal Injury, Defense, Insurance Coverage, 2007-2021, 2023

 AV Preeminent rated by Martindale-Hubbell (LexisNexis)